dhruv25bce10476-rgb/CLI-Travel-Adviser/README.md

 #  DW Travel Adviser — CLI

-This is a Python terminal app to plan international trips from India.
+This is a Python terminal app that helps to plan international trips from India.
 Compare destinations, get live-simulated flight prices across fare classes, and find trips within your budget.

 ---